 Avoiding wrong turns: When you get to the top of the hill at the park, keep walking toward Lugard road; don’t take a right!

 Biggest climb: A moderately steep 200 metres

 Getting home: The Peak Galleria offers several bus options, The Peak Tram or a taxi home.
 For a longer walk, take the steps down to the public restroom near the start of Lugard road.
 This leads down Old Peak Road and back into Central.

-If you haven’t done this hike, you’ve heard of it.
-Heck, you’ve probably heard about it so often that you’ve lied about having done it, not wanting to admit you haven’t!
+Even if you haven’t done this hike, you’ll have heard of it.
 Named for the rugged ridge-line that runs up the Southwest peninsula of Hong Kong Island, Dragon’s Back offers panoramic views of Stanley and Shek O where it’s not unusual to see paragliders drifting along the hills.

 Getting there: Take the MTR to Shau Kei Wan.
 Exit A3 will take you to the bus terminus where you take the Number 9 toward Shek O, alighting at the To Tei Wan stop on Shek O Road.
 If you take a taxi, make sure you have GPS maps open so you know when you’re getting close.
 Most drivers haven’t heard of To Tei Wan or Dragon’s Back, so just say Shek O Road and keep an eye out for the stop.
 Follow the markers for the Hong Kong Trail.

 Time at a leisurely pace: 2 hours (longer if you stop for snacks and admiring views)

 Avoiding wrong turns: When you get to the bottom of the hill coming off the ridge, you will get to a point where you have to turn left or right on the trail.
 Go right, the left turn will take you back to the start.
 Next, when you come out on to the paved road after the flat trail, you will come down a hill and can either go left or right.
 Take a right – the left will take you back out to Shek O Road.

 Biggest climb: 150 metres